Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: General methods of multi-scale modeling and simulation

 \subsection{Pure knowledge-driven method}

 Early approaches mainly adopt knowledge-driven methods to model and simulate complex systems.
 The commonly used methods mainly include kinetic equation models and statistical probability models.

-\textbf{Kinetic equation model.} This model mainly concentrates on modeling the evolution of the system variables in the continuous time domain.
-Specifically, it uses the differential equation between system state variables and time to model and simulate the system, which is able to display the evolution of the complex system over time intuitively.
-By denoting the system state variable as $\xi$, which is usually high-dimensional, a kinetic equation model describing the evolution of the system can be represented by:
+\textbf{Kinetic equation model.} This model concentrates on modeling the evolution of the system variables in the continuous time domain.
+Specifically, it uses the differential equation of system state variables with respect to time to model and simulate the system, which is able to display the evolution of the complex system over time intuitively.
+By denoting the system state variable as $X$, which is usually high-dimensional, a kinetic equation model describing the evolution of the system with respect to time $t$ can be represented by: